leakec/kowloon_dnd/notes/First_task.md

 ## Page 1
 * 4 individuals find themselves in the same city.
 * The city functions, but finds itself on the brink of chaos each day.

 The Legend of the Four: Act 1/3
-Despite different paths in life, four individuals find themselves housed within the same city.
-By mere happenstance, the four meet one another.
-A shared goal causes them to join forces.

-The Legend of the Four: Act 1/3
 In the tapestry of destiny, four disparate souls, each treading unique paths through the labyrinthine corridors of life, converge upon a fateful intersection.
 A celestial hand, unseen and unknowable, orchestrates their chance encounter within the shadowed embrace of a city veiled in enigma.